karthik9441/AWS-DevOps-HandsOn/1-Dockerized-NodeApp/README.md

-## Dockerized Node.js App
+Dockerized Node.js App

-This project shows how to run a Node.js web application inside a Docker container.
+This project demonstrates how to containerize a simple Node.js web application using Docker — a key DevOps skill for building scalable and portable applications.

-### Steps:
+Steps:
-- Cloned a sample Node.js app
+✅ Cloned a basic Node.js application from GitHub.

-- Created a Dockerfile
+🐳 Created a Dockerfile to define the environment and dependencies.

-- Built a Docker image
+🔧 Built a Docker image from the application code.

-- Ran the container
+🚀 Ran the container and accessed the app on a browser.

-### Learnings:
+Learnings:
-- Containerization of apps
-- Docker image and container workflow
+💡 How Docker packages an app with its dependencies into a container.

+🛠️ The lifecycle of Docker: build → run → stop → remove.

+🌐 Basic networking and exposing ports using Docker.